timjbruce/reinvent_cvra_bootcamp/MapBox/README.md

  Once logged into mapbox.com click on *Account*

- Scroll down to Access token and copy the default token.
+ Scroll down to Access Token and copy the default token.

  ![Access Token](accesstoken.png)